Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ## Data Schema

 I tried to reuse code across the site as much as possible, and make navigating between the wishlist, profile, reviews and the product detail pages as intuitive as possible.
-However, after a user makes a review, they are redirected to their review page rather than the product detail page.
+In terms of flow, however, after a user makes a review, they are redirected to their review page rather than the product detail page.
 However, I wasn't able to pass in the product id needed to reload the product detail page which is why they are redirected to their page.
 This is something I would like to change for the next production.

+You may see the model database relationship diagram in the media/draw-sql folder.

 ## Bugs